 Before applying for a visa, you will need to obtain a Confirmation of Enrolment (COE) or a Letter of Offer confirming that you have been accepted into a course registered under the Commonwealth Register of Institutions of Courses (CRICOS).
 The COE will be in the form of an online code that you will need to enter into the appropriate section in the online visa application.
 You may also need to pay a deposit towards your tuition fees.

 You will be able to change course afterwards to one of the same or a higher study level, but you’ll need to apply for a new visa if you’re changing course to a lower level on the Australian Qualification Framework (AQF) or a non-AQF level course (unless changing from a PhD to a master’s).
-Students may also package their studies by studying two or more courses on their Student Visa (Subclass 500), where there is clear progression from one course to another.
+Students may also package their studies by studying two or more courses on their Student Visa (Subclass 500), where there is a clear progression from one course to another.

 The Visa Wizard on the Depart of Home Affairs website can help you find the Australian visa most likely to meet your specific circumstances.